ma7moudShaaban/Penetration-Testing/Network/Active Directory Enumeration & Attacks/README.md

         ```

 > [!WARNING]
-> You can’t use Register-PSSessionConfiguration from an evil-winrm shell because:
+> You can't use Register-PSSessionConfiguration from an evil-winrm shell because:
-> - It requires a credentials popup, which isn’t possible in a shell-only session.
+> - It requires a credentials popup, which isn't possible in a shell-only session.
-> - Even if you pass credentials manually, it needs an elevated PowerShell terminal (`RunAs`), which evil-winrm doesn’t provide.
+> - Even if you pass credentials manually, it needs an elevated PowerShell terminal (`RunAs`), which evil-winrm doesn't provide.
-> Additionally, running this from Linux (like Parrot or Ubuntu) often fails because Linux PowerShell doesn’t handle Kerberos credentials the same way.
+> Additionally, running this from Linux (like Parrot or Ubuntu) often fails because Linux PowerShell doesn't handle Kerberos credentials the same way.
 >
 > This method is still highly effective if we use Windows attack host or compromise a machine with RDP access to act as a "jump host" for further attacks.